latelan/automaticConnect/README.txt

 	paraments info:
 	@param1: your account
 	@param2: your password encrypted by Base64
-	you also can write it into a shell file,so you don'nt need to type so much words to run the program.Next time,you just need to run the shell file to start the this program.There is a Templete in dirtory.
+	you also can write it into a shell file,so you don'nt need to type so much commands to run the program.Next time,you just need to run the shell file to start the this program.There is a Templete in directory.

 	Enjoy it!
 	by abel